j0ly/FirstProject/REPORT.md

 HTML codes should be escaped using the htmlspecialchars or htmlentities PHP-functions + the input validated as tightly as possible (length, allowed characters, format etc.).

 ## A6
-Credit card numbers are sent without SSL in cleartext with POST, and stored unencrypted in the database.
-And, the session cookie and the admin credentials can be stolen since SSL is not in use (see A2).
+Credit card numbers are sent without SSL in cleartext with POST.

 ### How to identify
 Capture the (imaginary) credit card numbers using OWASP ZAP.